mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Imperium.
 Location: Rorpa Din/Chant.
-Pre-requisites: This patron encounter is based on Marc Miller’s Traveller novel, Agent of the Imperium.
+Pre-requisites: This patron encounter is based on Marc Miller's Traveller novel, Agent of the Imperium.
 Ideally, the Traveller who installs the Angin wafer will have read the book in order to play the role of Jonathan Bland, the Decider.